Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 Although she has won these titles, the 28-year-old has not received support from the Albanian state, which has caused her not to participate in many competitions.

-"I have been competing as a professional for about 4 years, but unfortunately the experiences have not been enough for that long due to the economic difficulty to participate in international competitions.
-After so many years in this sport, despite the results and participation in many national and international activities, I have not had any support from the relevant ministry". says Lelo.
+"I have been competing professionally for about 4 years, but unfortunately the experiences have not been enough for so long due to the economic difficulty of participating in international competitions.
+After so many years in this sport, despite the results and participation in many national and international activities, I have not had any support from the relevant ministry," says Lelo.

 Ilda Lelo after being declared European champion at WKU.

-In article 27, of sports law approved by the Albanian government in 2017, it is said that
+Article 27 of the law on sports approved by the Albanian government in 2017 states that

 "1.
 Athletes who benefit from high-level status, according to sports results in official international activities: